Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 - standard-setting for some specified unit standards.

-Online learning is a component of the Blended Delivery of the Workplace First Aider, Workplace Revalidation and Foundation courses.
+Online learning is a component of the Blended Workplace First Aider, Workplace Revalidation and Foundation courses.
 Access to the online learning is sent to the learner’s unique email address.
 Online learning is made up of a series of lessons comprising written text, videos, website links and quizzes.
 Learners work through this at their own pace.

 Private Training Establishment